An Introduction to Neural Data Compression: Background

 By Shannon's source coding theorem \cite{Shannon1948}, the codeword length of an optimal prefix-free code is approximately the negative logarithm of the codeword's probability.
 Shannon also showed that the expected message length of an optimal prefix-free code is close to the \textit{entropy} of the message.

-\subsubsection{Entropy and information}
+\subsection{Entropy and information}

-The entropy\footnotemark of a discrete random variable $\X$ is a measure of uncertainty about its outcomes.
+The entropy\footnote{Entropy was originally defined as a thermodynamic concept by Clausius \cite{clausis1850entropy} and later Boltzmann \cite{boltzmann1895vorlesungen}, while the information theoretic entropy was introduced by Shannon~\cite{Shannon1948}.} of a discrete random variable $\X \sim P$ is a measure of uncertainty about its outcomes.
 It is based on the concept of \textit{surprise}, or \textit{information content}, which can be defined as the negative log-probability of an outcome $-\log_2 P(\x)$.
 Entropy, by definition, is the expected value of surprise,

-For example, the entropy of a fair coin flip is 1 bit, and the entropy of a biased coin flip approaches zero bits as the probability of one of the two outcomes approaches one.
+For example, the entropy of a fair coin flip is 1 bit, and the entropy of a biased coin flip approaches 0 bits as the probability of one of the two outcomes approaches 1.

 When we losslessly compress data with a prefix-code, the entropy is the minimum number of bits required on average.
-More precisely, the expected message length $|C(\X)|$ of an optimal prefix-free code $C$ is bounded as
+More precisely, the expected message length $|C(\x)|$ of an optimal prefix-free code $C$ is bounded as

 In practice, we typically do not know the data distribution $P$ but need to approximate it with a distribution $Q$.
 We usually estimate $Q$ by maximum-likelihood, or equivalently, minimizing the \textit{cross-entropy} between $P$ and $Q$, defined as,